Fiedler contingency model: Opposing views

 Researchers often find that Fiedler's contingency theory falls short on flexibility.
-They also noticed that LPC scores can fail to reflect the personality traits they are supposed to reflect.
+They also note that LPC scores can fail to reflect the personality traits they are supposed to reflect.

 Fiedler's contingency theory has drawn criticism because it implies that the only alternative for an unalterable mismatch of leader orientation and an unfavorable situation is changing the leader.
 The model's validity has also been disputed, despite many supportive tests.
-The contingency model does not take into account the percentage of "intermediate favourability" situations vs. "extremely favourable or unfavourable situations", hence, does not give a complete picture of the comparison between low-LPC leaders and high-LPC leaders.
+The contingency model does not take into account the percentage of "intermediate favorability" situations vs. "extremely favorable or unfavorable situations"; hence, it does not give a complete picture of the comparison between low-LPC leaders and high-LPC leaders.

 Other criticisms concern the methodology of measuring leadership style through the LPC inventory and the nature of the supporting evidence.
 Fiedler and his associates have provided decades of research to support and refine the contingency theory.

+Cognitive resource theory

-Cognitive Resource Theory (CRT) modifies Fiedler's basic contingency model by adding traits of the leader.
-CRT tries to identify the conditions under which leaders and group members will use their intellectual resources, skills and knowledge effectively.
+Cognitive resource theory (CRT) modifies Fiedler's basic contingency model by adding traits of the leader.
+CRT tries to identify the conditions under which leaders and group members will use their intellectual resources, skills, and knowledge effectively.
 While it has been generally assumed that more intelligent and more experienced leaders will perform better than those with less intelligence and experience, this assumption is not supported by Fiedler's research.